inGenius 2026 STEAM Summer Camp Program: Grades 5-7

 Digital Art Studio

-This course help students build skill to generate, from scratch, quality images of varying subject matter.
-Lesson on drawing techniques will be given to allow the project content to come fluidly from the student, as the content becomes a creation of their own design.
-A more in-depth experience on what it means to truly create without the accompaniment of premade images or in the least use premade images with advance modification to fit the students work.
+This course helps students build skills to generate, from scratch, quality images of varying subject matter.
+Lessons on drawing techniques will be given to allow the project content to come more fluidly from the student, as the content becomes a creation of their own design.
+A more in-depth experience on what it means to truly create without the accompaniment of premade images or in the least use premade images with advanced modification to fit the student's work.
 Students will develop necessary creativity skills to allow for greater creative vision and planning.

 Afternoon Camp